HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/Rafou2898_evarayHEIG/protocol.md

 - `WELCOME` When the connection is established, the server sends the supported operations in a welcome message.
 - `ADD <operand 1> <operand 2>`
 The client sends an addition to be computed.
 The operands are real numbers.
+- `SUB <operand 1> <operand 2>`
+  The client sends a subtraction to be computed.
+The operands are real numbers.
 - `MULT <operand 1> <operand 2>`
   The client sends a multiplication to be computed.
 The operands are real numbers.
 - `UNKOWN <operationName>`